Glossary

 TilingKey |

-It is used to distinguish the special implementation of different versions of the kernel function.
+It is used to distinguish specialized implementations of different versions of a kernel function.
 Different tiling keys will generate different binaries. |

 TPosition |

-When managing physical memory at different levels, the Ascend C uses an abstract logical position (TPosition) to represent the storage at each level, instead of using the concept of on-chip physical storage, to hide the hardware architecture.
+When managing physical memory at different levels, Ascend C uses an abstract logical position (TPosition) to express storage at each level, replacing on-chip physical storage and hiding the hardware architecture.
 TPosition types include VECIN, VECOUT, VECCALC, A1, A2, B1, B2, CO1, and CO2.
-VECIN, VECCALC, and VECOUT are used for vector programming, while A1, A2, B1, B2, CO1, and CO2 are used for matrix programming. |
+VECIN, VECCALC, and VECOUT are used for vector programming, while A1, A2, B1, B2, CO1, and CO2 are used for cube programming. |

-AscendC::TPosition::TSCM represents the logical memory corresponding to the L1 buffer space.
-It needs to be managed by developers to efficiently use hardware resources and is mainly used for Matmul computation.
-For example, developers can cache a copy of TSCM data and flexibly configure it as matrix A, matrix B, or bias matrix for Matmul operations in different scenarios, thereby implementing memory reuse and optimizing the computation efficiency. |
+AscendC::TPosition::TSCM represents the logical memory corresponding to L1 Buffer.
+You need to manage it to efficiently utilize hardware resources.
+It is mainly used for Matmul computation.
+For example, you can cache a copy of TSCM data and flexibly configure it as cube A, cube B, or a bias cube for Matmul operations in different scenarios, thereby implementing memory reuse and optimizing computational efficiency. |

 |